wp-plugins/admin-bar-button/readme.txt

 = Don't worry, it's really very easy... =

-1. Upload the folder `djg-admin-bar-button` to the `/wp-content/plugins/` directory
+1. Upload the folder `admin-bar-button` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's it!